denisbab/ninja-cat-api-cypress/Readme.md

 # AUTOMATION PROJECT: Cat API app

-- Repository contains a cypress project that test Ninja Cats API app.
+- The repository contains a cypress project that tests the Ninja Cats API app.
+- GitHub Actions are set and results can be observed there.

 # Getting Started